-- The class teacher will meet with parents at least on a termly basis (this could be as part of Parent's evening) to discuss your child's needs, support and progress. - For further information Miss Vittle, SENDCo and/or Mrs Hayes, Inclusion Lead is available to discuss support in more detail.
+- The class teacher will meet with parents at least on a termly basis (this could be as part of Parent's evening) to discuss your child's needs, support and progress. - For further information Mrs Hayes is available by formal appointment to discuss support in more detail.